Performant Tridiagonal Factorization of Skew-Symmetric Matrices: A family of algorithms

 which means the original matrix $ X $ can always be updated by applying the first Gauss transform, defined by $ l_{21} $, from the left and right or, equivalently, $ X_{22} := X_{22} + ( l_{21} x_{21}^T - x_{21} l_{21}^T ) $, before executing the algorithm given in Section~\ref{sec:simple}.

-\subsection{Deriving the Partitioned Matrix Expession {\rm \textcircled{2}}}
+\subsection{Deriving the Partitioned Matrix Expession}

-We derive the PME from the specification of the operation by substituting the partitioned matrices into the postcondition.
-Like for the Cholesky factorization, PMEs for most dense linear algebra factorization algorithms that were previously derived using the FLAME methodology matrices were partitioned into quadrants.
-When the methodology was applied to derive Krylov subspace methods~\cite{Eijkhout20101805}, where upper Hessenberg and tridiagonal matrices are encountered, $ 3 \times 3 $ partitionings were necessary.
-Not surprisingly, especially given the algorithm presented in Fig.~\ref{fig:LTLt_unb}, this is also found to be the case when deriving algorithms for the $ L T L^T $ factorization.
+We derive the PME from the specification of the operation by substituting partitioned matrices into the postcondition.
+For most DLA factorization algorithms, matrices were partitioned into quadrants.
+When the methodology was applied to Krylov subspace methods~\cite{Eijkhout20101805}, where upper Hessenberg and tridiagonal matrices are encountered, $ 3 \times 3 $ partitionings were necessary.
+Not surprisingly, given the algorithm presented in Fig.~\ref{fig:LTLt_unb}, this is also found to be the case when deriving algorithms for the $ L T L^T $ factorization.

 Thus, for the PME we find {

 } The $ \star $s capture that those expressions are not stored due to implicit skew-symmetry. \comment{ The right hand side of the second condition can be rewritten as {

 } Here